Your cart is currently empty.

 The Raw and Terpene Infused CBD Isolate by Lazarus Naturals is a highly sought after product.
 The Raw CBD isolate is exactly what it sounds like: pure cannabidiol with no taste or flavor.
 The terpene-infused CBD isolate comes in three different flavors: Lemon-Lime, Valencia Orange and Hawaiian Citrus.
 Lazarus Naturals makes all of their products in-house with vegan and gluten free ingredients.
 They are also a company built on community outreach and offers 60% discounts to veterans, individuals with long term disabilities, and low income families.

 CBD isolate is quick, easy to use.
 It has no taste or smell, making it great to mix with other products and food.
-Because it contains 0% THC, and therefore no psychoactive properties, it is safe for people of all ages to use, including children and elderly people.
+Because it contains trace amounts of THC, and therefore no psychoactive properties, it is generally safe for people of all ages to use, including children and elderly people.
 It is also a good option for those that do not live in a state where Cannabis is legal or for those that get drug tested.
+If you are looking to bulk buy it then you should check out Eagle Moon Hemp For Isolate.

 Still have questions, or maybe you have comments to share?
 Drop us a comment below!